Table of Contents[Hide][Show]

 Sounds good to me.
 Those are the same health goals I have for myself and my family, so I’m going to stick with what works, thank you very much, not with nutritional “science” that blows with the wind and is more interested in influencing your buying habits than your health.

 What if you aren’t of Northern European heritage?
 What if your genetic heritage hails from South America, for example?
-In that case, I would suggest reading the chapters on the South American cultures in Nutrition and Physical Degeneration and focusing your staple foods on what those cultures emphasized, which was corn, beans, and fish – prepared in a traditional manner of course!
+In that case, I would suggest reading the chapters on the South American cultures in Nutrition and Physical Degeneration and focusing your staple foods on what those cultures emphasized, which was corn, beans, and fish – grains and legumes prepared in a traditional manner!

 If you are of Asian descent, rice is likely to be a better choice for you instead of the oats and wheat in my home.
-We don’t eat rice much in our home as we don’t do as well on this grain as we do on wheat and oats which is what my ancestors ate.
+We don’t eat rice much in our home.
+We don’t do as well on this grain as we do on wheat and oats which is what our ancestors ate.
+An exception to this is wild rice, which is not really even rice at all.

 Are you getting the picture somewhat?